 Applications for the 2016 scholarship award have been collected.
 Thank you for your continued support into our fund.

 Applicants must reside in the Chicago area (Illinois only).
 To receive the award, the student must accept admission to Purdue University for the Fall 2016 semester and enroll as a full-time student for Fall 2016.

 If you have a question regarding eligibility, please contact Maria Menotti, Scholarship Committee Chair, at firstname.lastname@example.org.

 Applications may be submitted electronically or by U.S. mail.
 Information for submission is included in the application form, which will be available at online at www.puchicago.org.
 Applications must be e-stamped or postmarked by 11:59 p.m.
 (Central) on January 20, 2016.

-The Committee may request an online or in-person interview; applicants will be notified via email if an interview is needed or if additional information is needed.
+The Scholarship Committee may request an online or in-person interview; applicants will be notified via email if an interview is needed or if additional information is requested.